 Unattended Minor or Vulnerable Adult Policy

-If a situation arises with an unattended minor or vulnerable adult, it will be evaluated.
-The staff will attempt to contact the parent, guardian or caregiver.
-Situations may include illness, anxiety, misbehavior, and remaining at closing time.
-If the responsible party cannot be contacted, the matter will be immediately referred to the police or sheriff department or other legally constituted authority.
+Situations with an unattended minor or vulnerable adult will be evaluated.
+Staff will attempt to contact the parent, guardian or caregiver.
+Situations may include illness, anxiety, misbehavior, or being left unattended at closing time.
+If the responsible party cannot be contacted, the matter will be immediately referred to the police or sheriff department or other legal authority.
 Under no circumstances will staff offer a ride or give a ride to any patron of any age.

 The Lincoln County Public Libraries Board welcomes public input at its meetings.
 Each agenda item (unless specified otherwise) will be open for public input before the Board deliberates on that item.
-In an effort to assure adequate notice and assist in public participation, the board will post their agenda in each library and anywhere else the board may deem appropriate.
+In an effort to assure adequate notice and assist in public participation; the board will post their agenda in each library and other public locations the board may deem appropriate.
 The agenda will be posted at least 72 hours before the meeting.

-Generally the board meets once a quarter and tries to rotate the meetings between all the libraries.
+The board meets six times per year on a bi-monthly schedule, rotating meetings between all libraries.
 On occasion the board may call a special meeting or need to change the time and date of the monthly meeting.
-Notice of such changes will be given at least 48 hours before the changes are made.
+Notice of such changes will be given at least 48 hours before the changes take place.

 While it is recommended that anyone wishing to address the Board notify the director at least 48 hours before the meeting so that time may be reserved for such input, it is not absolutely necessary.

-Everyone wishing to speak must fill out a form to allow for accurate spelling of names and identification of those speaking on the various items for inclusion in the official minutes of the meeting.
+Everyone wishing to speak must fill out a Participation Form.
+The form will provide accurate identification of those speaking for inclusion in the official minutes of the meeting.
 The form is available on the table at the rear of the meeting room.